microsoft/WindowsAppSDK/specs/AppLifecycle/Restart/restartApi.markdown

  <ul>
 <li>When the app is restarted, LaunchActivatedEventArgs.PreviousExecutionState will have the value Terminated so that the app can distinguish between a resume and a restart. </li>
 </ul>
+<p>If the request to restart is successful, the application will be restarted immediately.
+The user does not have to do anything else/handle a return value in any way.

-<p>Returns a failure reason for why the restart didn’t successfully complete (AppRestartFailureReason).
+If the request fails due to a nonfatal reason, a failure reason is returned for why the restart didn’t successfully complete.
+This method leverages an existing enum (AppRestartFailureReason) which has the following relevant return fields.
 <ul>
-<li>This API leverages an existing Enum (AppRestartFailureReason), but not all return values are relevant.</li>
-<li>This API does not require for the app to be in foreground, and so AppRestartFailureReason::NotInForeground will never be returned</li>
+<li> InvalidUser: Could not restart for the specified user.</li>
+<li> RestartPending: A restart is already in progress.</li>
+<li> Other: Unspecified failure.</li>
 </ul>
 </p></td>
 </tr>